Author notes: Written 2005 and posted elsewhere.

 Ten minutes later Spike figured so far, so good.
 They’d been going for almost a whole minute without a near-miss when he saw the uneven surface ahead.
 He paused in lighting his cigarette when he realized Dawn was still accelerating.
 “Slow down.
 Slow down!
 SLOWTHEBLOOYHELLDOWN!”

-They hit the poorly resurfaced stretch as Dawn slammed on the brakes, locking up the rear wheels.
+They hit the poorly resurfaced stretch as Dawn slammed on the brakes, locking up the front wheels.
 Spike was launched forward and dropped his lighter when he put a hand out to brace himself.
 The car screeched to a stop and settled back, still rocking slightly.
 Vampire in game face and Key looked at each other, one in fear and one in disbelief.
 Dimples remained in the dash when Spike removed his hand; it was the only thing that had kept him from getting a vinyl lobotomy at the sudden stop.
 Spike spit into his hand, and looked in wonder at the cigarette that he had bitten in half when he vamped out.

 “Look, Bit, those there pedals aren’t off an’ on switches, right?
 Slow push, slow release.
 Do a pedal-puncher number like that in a car with a stick an’ you’ll stall the soddin’ thing.”